-I am a birth-worker.
+I am a midwife.
 I believe there is nothing more beautiful and satisfying in this world than to give birth to and love a child.
 I believe in women + families and the empowerment the birthing experience can bring.
 Giving birth changed my life, from the inside out, and it is my calling to assist others in finding the strength that their unique birth offers.
 I graduated from National College of Midwifery in 2017 with an Associate of Science degree in Midwifery.
 Upon completion of this program, I earned my CPM/LM credential in California where I am currently practicing as a home birth midwife.
 I began my path as a birth worker in 2010, after the home birth of my son, attended by midwives in Oakland, California.
-I completed my first doula training shortly after through Nia Center for Birth and Family Life.
+I completed my first doula training shortly after, through Nia Center for Birth and Family Life.
 In 2013, I completed a second doula training program in Oakland through Bay Area Midwifery: A Community Wellness And Birth Center.
-Alongside my midwifery practice, I continue to work as a birth, postpartum and hybrid doula throughout the Bay Area.
 It is my heartfelt belief that birth is a natural, beautiful, physiological and spiritual event.

 I am a yogini.
 I completed my first certification to teach yoga in 2001 and have completed more than five teacher training programs since then.
 I hold over 400 hours of yoga certifications.
-In 2009 I completed my 200 hour teaching certification with Lotus in the Flame Yoga & Healing Arts under the guidance of Melissa Spamer.
+In 2009 I completed my 200 hour RYT certification with Lotus in the Flame Yoga & Healing Arts.
 I consider my approach to yoga to be authentic and organic, weaving together a rich tapestry of traditions and styles.
 I believe in the intuitive nature of the body and my teaching is inspired by the deep freedom that yoga offers.
 I feel that yoga is a gift to the planet and am truly honored to be sharing it.